epictete/expense-tracker-mern/README.md

 ### Project

 This is my first full stack MERN app :tada:
-It is a simple expense tracker which allows you to, well, add incomes and expenses, and remove them!
+It is a simple expense tracker which allows you to, well, you guessed it, add incomes and expenses, and remove them! :wink:
-The app will keep track of them and sum up the total of the income and expense.
-It will also give you the global balance.
+The app will keep track of every item and sum up the total of the income and expense.
+It will also give you the global balance. :dollar:
 Everything is stored in MongoDB Atlas through the API which is based on Node & Express.
 Feel free to leave a comment.
 Tips and suggestions are more than welcome, the goal is to learn and improve :rocket: